Low-Risk Business Ideas for Safe Startups

 Instead, use smarter and cheaper methods, including contacting potential clients directly through social media, getting referrals from mutual contacts, making calls and sending emails, and running direct mail campaigns with letters, brochures, and postcards.

-Whenever possible, reduce your advertising and marketing costs to the lowest possible.
+Reduce your advertising and marketing costs as much as possible.
 Stop standing back and waiting for customers to come to you.
-Instead, go out and get your customers at industry events, at trade shows, and in public places.
-Smart social media posting (promoted or not) can also be a powerful, low-cost tool.
+Instead, go out and get your customers at industry events, trade shows, and public places.
+Smart social media posting can also be a powerful, low-cost tool.

 11. Ask for help